nghiavtr/FuSeq/README.md

 - check to use a correct attribute containing gene paralog when using biomaRt
 - skip the codes for hgncName, ribSubunitDb, mitoTransDb and ribonuproDb if their information is not available

-#### Example codes for annotations of an animal and a plant
+#### Example codes for creating an annotation RData
-We also prepare example codes in folder *createAnno* to create a new supporting annotation RData file for 1) the annotation from an animal (Homo sapiens version GRCh38.94) and the annotation from a plant (Arabidopsis thaliana version TAIR10.41).
+We also prepare example codes in folder *createAnno* to create a new supporting annotation RData file for

+1) the annotation from an animal (Homo sapiens version GRCh38.94) with inconsistent transcript/gene names between fasta file and gtf file
+2) the annotation from a plant (Arabidopsis thaliana version TAIR10.41) with consistent transcript/gene names.

 Note that "polyester" R-package might require a huge of memory for generating the simulated data for big transcriptome.
 In our implementation, we assign a memory of 32GB for TAIR10.41 and 64GB for GRCh38.94.

 ## 8. Pratical examples of using FuSeq